-I am motivated when I read wise words written by others–those who have been where I am and have moved forward–those with more wisdom than I now have.
+I am motivated when I read wise words written by others, those who have been where I am and have moved forward, and those with more wisdom than I now have.

 Favorite Preparedness Quote #1

-I love this.
-It’s a bit funny–not crazy scary.
-But real.
-True.
-I want to ride out those storm tossed waves.
-Most of us will face some sort of financial difficulty (health bills, recession, job loss etc), and I want to be prepared.
+I love this one because it’s a bit funny, but not crazy scary.
+I want to ride out those storm-tossed waves.
+Most of us will face some sort of financial difficulty (health bills, recession, job loss, etc.), and I want to be prepared.

 Favorite Preparedness Quote #2

 As we do our very best, we can be confident that “the barrel of meal shall not waste, neither shall the cruse of oil fail.”
 We shall enjoy greater wisdom, security, peace of mind, and personal well-being.Bishop Keith B. McMullin

 I am all about just doing our best, not doing it ALL, just what we can when we can.
 Small consistent steps.
 And what a beautiful, comforting promise!

 I bear my humble witness to you that the great God of heaven will open doors and means in a way we never would have supposed to help all those who truly want to get their year’s supply.Elder Vaughn J. Featherstone